 MoneyGirl, co-founded in 2019, is a social enterprise that delivers financial education for young women across Australia.
 MoneyGirl aims to give women the confidence, financial literacy, and skills they need to take control of their finances and their lives.

 We saw the need for targeted and accessible financial education for women.
 This helps them when embarking on their careers, by equipping women with the money skills they need before they end up in crisis or retire in poverty.

-Why I decided to trust Stockspot with our investment portfolio
+Why I decided to trust Stockspot with my investment portfolio

 I decided to invest with Stockspot to take care of my retirement.
 I’m a set-and-forget investor.